Daandelange/kirby3-simplestats/README.md

 ### Contributing
 I guess a lot of options could be added to suit the plugin for a wider variety of website setups.
 The panel interface could also be improved and translated.
 Any contributions (discussions, reports, feedback and pull requests) are welcome, as long as the collected stats stay minimal and reasonably non-intrusive.
+You may also have a look at the [open issues](https://github.com/Daandelange/kirby3-simplestats/issues/).

 ****